woobrendan/Students-List-FrontEnd/README.md

 - This project originates from a Front End Assessment.

 Given an API route that consists of an array of student objects, render the information based on a template given.
-The template is not provided below as it was asked to be private or not shared.
 Style the page and components to match the requirements visually and functionally.

 ## Tech Stack